-1. Provide an abstract of the problem statement/RFP approximately 6-8 weeks prior to the competition

-2. Developing the RFP problem and all support documents, drawings, bid forms and specifications necessary for students to prepare their deliverables.
-Providing a team of jurors, to attend the competition and oversee the execution of the RFP problem.
+- 1. Provide problem statement, which is an abstract of the RFP/IFB, in accordance with the timeline in the guidelines & expectations for judging firms. - 2.
+Developing the RFP/IFB problem and all support documents, drawings, bid forms and specifications necessary for students to prepare their deliverables.
+Providing a team of jurors, to attend the competition and oversee the execution of the RFP/IFB problem.
 This includes briefings to students, managing RFIs, scoring submissions, and scoring oral presentations.
-Clearly state all requirements of the deliverables such as due time, number of copies, format, etc.

-3. Providing a quantitative scoring system that evaluates the student's performance on all the required deliverables [scoring matrix to be released with problem abstract]

-4. Provide the following in each of their respective presentation spaces:

-- Computer

-- LCD projector

-- Screen

-- Small table to hold computer and projector

-- All cords and connections

-5. Providing a debriefing with the all teams of the actual job upon which the RFP was based.
-Judges provide specific information and answer questions on the real life successes and challenges of the project.

-6. Provide a written summary/debriefing to each team within 30-days after the competition explaining how they scored and a discussing the team's strengths and opportunities for improvement in future competitions

-7. Provide prize money to the first place team in their category
+Clearly state all requirements of the deliverables such as due time, format, etc. - 3.
+Providing a quantitative scoring system that evaluates the student's performance on all the required deliverables [scoring matrix to be released with problem statement]. - 4.
+Judges may not require of any team that they remove identifying marks for the school from which they originate. - 5.
+Provide the following in each of their respective presentation spaces: - Computer - LCD projector - Screen - Small table to hold computer and projector - All cords and connections - 6.
+Providing a debriefing with the all teams of the actual job upon which the RFP/IFB was based.
+Judges provide specific information and answer questions on the real life successes and challenges of the project. - 7.
+Provide a written summary/debriefing, inclusive of an annotated score sheet/rubric, to each team within 30-days after the competition explaining how they scored and a discussing the team's strengths and opportunities for improvement in future competitions. - 8.
+Provide prize money to the first place team in their category as a part of the judging firm sponsorship fee.

-G. Competition Rooms
+H. Competition Rooms